lmtani/lmtani.github.io/_posts/2021-10-06-blast-using-sequence-server.md

 Sequence Server developers distribute their container images through DockerHub.
 So in the following code snippet, we're going to:

-1. Create a directory to store your FASTA sequences
+1. Create a directory to store your FASTA sequences.
-2. Download a sample genome sequence just to get it running
+2. Download a sample genome sequence just to get it running.
-3. Decompress it and move it to the above-created directory
+3. Decompress it and move it to the above-created directory.
-4. Run `makeblastdb` to create the database for this sequence
+4. Run `makeblastdb` to create a nucleotide database for this sequence.
 5. Run SequenceServer.